 Can You Register Your Nonprofit Yourself?

 Larger nonprofits typically hire law firms or registration specialists to handle their registrations.
 However, this route can get expensive.
 You can register your nonprofit yourself, but you will need to understand the registration rules, exemptions, and application process in all the states where you may need to register.
-For all the information you need to ensure you fundraise legally in every state, get Nolo's book Nonprofit Fundraising Registration: The 50-State Guide, by Attorney Stephen Fishman (Nolo).
+For detailed guidance on all aspects of the state fundraising registration process, including links to all the forms you need to register and renew, see Nonprofit Fundraising Registration: Nolo’s State-by-State Digital Guide (updated quarterly).